For all general inquiries, please contact:

 Spokane, WA 99202

-Lesli Cleveland is an associate professor and chair in the Department of Communication Sciences and Disorders at Eastern Washington University.
+Lesli Cleveland is a professor in the Department of Communication Sciences and Disorders at Eastern Washington University.
 She joined the department in 2008.

-Lesli earned a BA degree in English from Emory University in 1992.
-She completed her MA (2000) and PhD (2009) in Communication Sciences and Disorders at Louisiana State University.
+Lesli earned a bachelor of arts degree in English from Emory University in 1992.
+She completed her master of arts (2000) and a doctorate (2009) in communication sciences and disorders at Louisiana State University.